oracle/weblogic-deploy-tooling/README.md

     For true, if the MBean hierarchy exists in the model, but the attribute does not, then the attribute will be added and persisted to the discovered model.
 The value stored in the model is the weblogic default value.

-- variable_value:<value>
+- variable_value:
     Replace the model value with the specified value in the variable properties.
 This may be used in conjunction with the force directive, replacing the default value with the indicated value.

--regexp:<list of regular expression directives>
+- regexp:
     A list of regexp patterns that will be applied to either the string values or map values of an attribute in the model.
 If the pattern matches, then the matching part of the string or dictionary will be injected with a unique variable name.
-    -pattern:<regexp pattern>
+-- pattern:
-        the regular expression pattern to apply to the string value or map values of an attribute -suffix:<suffix name>
+    the regular expression pattern to apply to the string value or map values of an attribute -- suffix:
     The suffix name to append to each resulting variable name in the variable properties file

 The regexp list is useful when only a segment of a string value needs to be parameterized (making for quick manipulation of the variable properties).
 If more than one pattern is specified in the regexp directive list, then a suffix MUST be added in order to generate a unique variable name.